 Hyperpigmentation is common, especially in Singapore where sunlight is abundant.
 While hyperpigmentation is normally a harmless skin condition, you may find it unsightly and wish to use removal techniques to get rid of them, which is perfectly fine!
-If you are facing hyperpigmentation problems, do seek help from a dermatologist who will be the best person to advise you on the best treatment methods for a better complexion.
+If you are facing hyperpigmentation problems, do seek help from a doctor who will be the best person to advise you on the best treatment methods for a better complexion.
 Here’s to clear and spotless skin!

 Hyperpigmentation is common, especially in Singapore where sunlight is abundant.
 While hyperpigmentation is normally a harmless skin condition, you may find it unsightly and wish to use removal techniques to get rid of them, which is perfectly fine!
 If you are facing hyperpigmentation problems, do seek help from a dermatologist who will be the best person to advise you on the best treatment methods for a better complexion.

-If you are having skin pigmentation woes, feel free to contact Dr. Wan from 1Aesthetics at +65 84899962 or +65 66125173.
+If you are having skin pigmentation woes, feel free to contact Dr Wan from 1Aesthetics at +65 84899962 or +65 66125173.
 Or you may visit our 1Aesthetics clinic which is conveniently located near Clarke Quay MRT station.
 Let our professional medical team bring you clear and spotless skin!